More Uses for Oui Yogurt Jars

 The silver edge of the tealight is not very decorative.
 A short piece of Washi tape makes it look a little more decorative.
 This tape lends a very subtle touch.

-Add a little handful of salt to the bottom of the jar, and carefully, place a tealight or battery-operated tealight inside using your fingers, or better yet, use chopsticks avoiding the salt.
+Add a little handful of salt to the bottom of the jar, and carefully, place a tealight or battery-operated tealight inside using your fingers, or better yet, use chopsticks to avoid the salt.
 The tealight may slip off of the chopsticks.
-By slipping little rubber bands over the ends of the chopsticks, it is easy to grip the tealight and place on top of the salt in the jar.
+By slipping little rubber bands over the ends of the chopsticks, it is easy to grip the tealight and place it on top of the salt in the jar.

 This snowy jar idea is inspired by Amanda at A Piece Of Rainbow.